garlick/flux-rfc/spec_3.rst

 ROUTER-DEALER message flow, which unwinds the source address route accumulated by the request, and uses them to select among peers at each hop.

-Keepalives are control messages used by one peer to indicate to another peer that it is still alive when it is not otherwise communicating.
+PUPs (peer update protocol) are small control messages passed between directly connected Flux network peers.

 Implementation